Crusader99/friendly-robot/README.md

 # friendly-robot

-A tool that supports you at LaTeX spell and grammar checking.
+A tool that helps you checking LaTeX spell and grammar mistakes.

-* Spell &amp; grammar checking based on [LanguageTool](https://github.com/languagetool-org/)
+* Spell &amp; grammar checking is based on [LanguageTool](https://github.com/languagetool-org/)
-* Java 8 Runtime recommended but should work on other versions, too
 * No webservice invoked.
 LaTeX parsing and spell checking happens local
+* Java 8 Runtime recommended but should work on other versions, too

 ---

 ### How this works:
-1. Parses plain text from *.tex-source-files
+1. Parses plain text from `*.tex` source-files
-2. Performs spell &amp; grammar checks
+2. Performs spell &amp; grammar checking
-3. Prints potential errors with line number from *.tex-source-file
+3. Prints potential errors with line number from latex-source-file
 4. Suggests corrections to most errors

 ---